 So how does this break down ?
 First, what this doesn't include:

-- I work at home so don't have a commute.
+• I mostly work at home so don't have a commute.

-- Most times I take baskets to the post office I use the Xtracycle.
+• Most times I take parcels to the post office I use the Xtracyclee.

-- For longer rides I use the PDQ.
+• For longer rides I use the PDQ (or, later on.
+Mango).

 So, that's about 7000 km in total so far this year, and I'm in line for 10000 km by the end of the year.
 I'm looking forward to the next 3000 km !